Neural Eigenfunctions Are Structured Representation Learners: Abstract

 \section{Abstract}

-In this paper, we introduce a scalable method for learning structured, adaptive-length deep representations.
-Our approach is to train neural networks such that they approximate the principal eigenfunctions of a kernel.
-We show that, when the kernel is derived from positive relations in a contrastive learning setup, our method outperforms a number of competitive baselines in visual representation learning and transfer learning benchmarks, and importantly, produces structured representations where the order of features indicates degrees of importance.
+This paper introduces a structured, adaptive-length deep representation called Neural Eigenmap.
+Unlike prior spectral methods such as Laplacian Eigenmap that operate in a nonparametric manner, Neural Eigenmap leverages NeuralEF~\citep{deng2022neuralef} to parametrically model eigenfunctions using a neural network.
+We show that, when the eigenfunction is derived from positive relations in a data augmentation setup, applying NeuralEF results in an objective function that resembles those of popular self-supervised learning methods, with an additional symmetry-breaking property that leads to \emph{structured} representations where features are ordered by importance.
 We demonstrate using such representations as adaptive-length codes in image retrieval systems.
-By truncation according to feature importance, our method requires up to $16\times$ shorter representation length than leading self-supervised learning methods to achieve similar retrieval performance.
+By truncation according to feature importance, our method requires up to $16\times$ shorter representation length than leading self-supervised learning ones to achieve similar retrieval performance.
 We further apply our method to graph data and report strong results on a node representation learning benchmark with more than one million nodes.